 Let’s be clear, anyone with their natural teeth is susceptible to gum disease.
 Even if you have implants, you can still get gum disease.

 However, there are certain medical, natural and lifestyle factors that can increase the likelihood of suffering with the condition.
 Some of these factors potentially make the experience worse and more difficult to treat.

-Those more at risk are smokers and diabetics, but others risk factors are included below.
+Those more at risk are smokers and diabetics, but other risk factors are listed below.

 - Nicotine restricts blood vessels in the gums and masks an obvious symptom so the disease is missed in the early reversible stages.

 - Smoking increases the chance of the disease occurring again after treatment.

 - Smoking 1-4 cigarettes a day increases the risk of periodontitis by 50%.